rgtdnl/obsidian-ahrens-kepano-zettelkasten-vault/README.md

 ## Credits

-Method: Sönke Ahrens, *How to Take Smart Notes*; Peter C. Brown, *Make It Stick*.
+Method: Sönke Ahrens, *How to Take Smart Notes*; and kepano's categories and base files (https://github.com/kepano/kepano-obsidian).
 The MOC/related-notes pattern is a community adaptation, not from either book.